memgraph/docs/docs/reference-guide/websocket-connection.md

 ```

 If the credentials are valid, the connection will be made, and the client will receive
 the messages.
-As a response, the client should recieve the following message:
+As a response, the client should receive the following message:
 ```json
 {
   success: true,